dorphalsig/GitRag/README.md

 *Note: On free CPU tiers, expect a ~10 second delay for the first query as the model loads into memory.* ☕

-## ⚠️ Compatibility Warning
-**Embeddings are model-specific.** If you change your embedding model (e.g., from Qwen 2.5 to 3, or from 0.6B to 8B), you **must** perform a full re-index (`--full`).
-Mixing vectors from different versions or sizes will result in zero retrieval accuracy.

 ## 🏗 Supported Environments
 * **Code**: Kotlin, Java, Dart, Python, and more via Tree-sitter.
 * **Data**: Markdown (with breadcrumbs), JSON/JSONL, YAML, XML, TOML.